 Look for Nevada to see a huge resurgence in sports betting soon, and it could once again regain its title as the sports betting capital of the world.

-The History behind Legal Sports Betting in Nevada
+The History Behind Legal Sports Betting in Nevada

 Nevada has a long and impressive history in the gambling industry, and it has paved the way for other states in recent years.
 Regulated gambling in Nevada dates back to 1931, with sports betting becoming officially legal in 1949.
+The Nevada Gaming Control Board oversees gambling in the state.

 In 1975, the first retail sportsbooks were opened in the state, giving bettors from all across the country a place to bet on sports.
 Casino gambling was still more critical to the economy in the state, but sports betting was prevalent.